oneapi-src/oneAPI-samples/DirectProgramming/C++SYCL_FPGA/Tutorials/Features/experimental/hostpipes/README.md

 In the left-hand pane, select **LoopBackKernelID** under the System hierarchy.

-In the main **System Viewer** pane, the pipe read and pipe write for the kernel are highlighted.
-They show that the read is reading from the `cl::sycl::ext::intel::prototype::internal::pipe<detail::HostPipePipeId<H2DPipeID>` host pipe, and that the write is writing to the `cl::sycl::ext::intel::prototype::internal::pipe<detail::HostPipePipeId<D2HPipeID>` host pipe.
-Clicking on either of these host pipes verifies the width (32-bit corresponding to the `int` type) and depth (8, which is the `kPipeMinCapacity` that each pipe was declared with).
+In the main **System Viewer** pane, the pipe read and pipe write for the kernel are highlighted in the **LoopBackKernelID.B1** block.
+Selecting **LoopBackKernelID.B1** in the left-hand pane gives an expanded view of this block in the main pane, with the pipe read represented by a 'RD' node, and pipe write as a 'WR' node.
+Clicking on either of these nodes gives further information for these pipes in the **Details** pane.
+This pane will show that the read is reading from the `H2DPipeID` host pipe, and that the write is writing to the `D2HPipeID` host pipe, as well as verifying that both pipes have a width of 32 bits (corresponding to the `int` type) and depth of 8 (which is the `kPipeMinCapacity` that each pipe was declared with).

-You might notice that there are additional identifiers in the pipe template (notably, `detail::HostPipePipeId`).
-This additional identifier is an internal implementation detail of this prototype feature.
-You can confirm the correspondence of these pipes to the ones declared in the source code by the template parameters `H2DPipeID` and `D2HPipeID`, which are the unique types declared in the source file and used in the pipe declarations:

 ```c++
 // forward declare kernel and pipe names to reduce name mangling